Impreza Lift Kit 101: Your Complete Guide - Crawford Performance

 When you decide to lift your Subaru Impreza, you’ll find a few different approaches to getting the job done.
 The main types of lift kits are designed to suit different goals and budgets, from a simple height increase for a more aggressive look to a complete suspension overhaul for serious trail performance.
 Choosing the right one depends on how you plan to use your car.
 Are you looking for a bit more clearance for snowy roads and the occasional dirt path, or are you building a capable rig for dedicated overlanding solutions?
 Each type of kit offers a unique balance of performance, complexity, and cost.
 Understanding the core differences between spacer lifts, strut spacers, and full suspension systems will help you select the perfect foundation for your build and ensure you get the capability you need without overspending.

-Spacer Lift Kits
+The Basics: Spacer Lift Kits

 Spacer lift kits are the most straightforward and budget-friendly way to raise your Impreza.
 These kits typically consist of simple spacers made from materials like high-density polyethylene or aluminum that sit on top of your factory strut assembly.
 They provide a modest lift, usually around one inch, which is just enough to give your car a more assertive stance and fit slightly larger tires.
 Because they don't replace any of your existing suspension components, they are relatively easy to install.
 This makes them a popular entry-level choice for owners who want a cosmetic lift without making permanent modifications or a significant financial investment.

-Strut Spacer Lifts
+A Closer Look: Strut Spacer Lifts

 A step up from basic spacer kits, strut spacer lifts offer a more engineered solution.
 These kits also use spacers, but they are designed to be installed between the top of the strut and the strut mount itself.
 Many high-quality strut spacer kits include offset plates designed to maintain your Impreza’s factory camber and caster settings.
 This thoughtful design ensures your vehicle's alignment stays within spec, preserving its original handling characteristics and preventing premature tire wear.
 It’s an excellent middle-ground option that provides a noticeable lift—often up to two inches—while retaining the comfortable ride quality you expect from your Subaru on the road.

-Full Suspension Lift Systems
+The Ultimate Upgrade: Full Suspension Systems

 For the most demanding off-road enthusiasts, a full suspension lift system is the ultimate upgrade.
 Instead of just adding spacers, these comprehensive kits often include longer, more robust springs and struts designed to handle rough terrain.
 For example, some kits are built from heavy-duty, 3/16-inch welded steel and feature protective coatings to guard against rust and corrosion.
 By replacing factory components, these systems provide superior wheel travel, articulation, and durability.
 This is the best choice if you’re building a dedicated trail machine and need performance parts that can withstand serious abuse while delivering maximum capability.

-Comparing Kit Materials and Durability
+How to Compare Lift Kit Materials and Durability

 No matter which type of lift you choose, the quality of the materials will directly impact its durability and performance.
 Look for kits made from high-strength steel or aircraft-grade aluminum, as these materials offer the best resistance to bending and cracking under stress.
 Many top-tier kits are manufactured in North America and feature protective powder coatings or anodized finishes to prevent rust.
 It’s also wise to look for a "bolt-on" design, which means the kit can be installed without any cutting or drilling.
 This not only simplifies the installation process but also preserves the integrity of your Impreza’s frame, ensuring a reliable and long-lasting upgrade.